 Love making – They are the undisputed best mattress for sex due to the springy and bouncy nature of the softer models.
 Having sex on a very firm surface can have its ups and downs, but overall these are best rated for making love.

-Reduced Longevity – Innerspring mattresses tend to have a shorter life span compared to other types.
-The average or cheap priced should probably be changed every 5 years, and maybe 6 years at a push for a better quality pocket sprung.
-A memory foam mattress can last upto 8 years, and a latex can last even longer, usually upto approx 10 years.
+Reduced Longevity – Innerspring mattresses tend to have a shorter lifespan compared to other types.
+The average or cheap priced should probably be replaced every five years, and maybe six years at a push for a better quality pocket sprung.
+A memory foam mattress can last up to 8 years, and a latex variant can last even longer, usually up to approx ten years.

-Prone To Sagging – The comparatively reduced durability and longevity is often due to sagging.
-A sagging mattress is basically when depression occurs in the surface and creates unevenness or body impressions, which in turn reduces the comfort and support it once provided.
+Prone To Sagging – The comparatively reduced durability and longevity are often due to sagging.
+A sagging mattress is when depression occurs in the surface and creates unevenness or body impressions, which in turn reduces the comfort and support it once provided.

-One-Sided – Most older double sided mattresses were flippable, however, this is less common in recent times which means to combat sagging issues most now unfortunately are non-flippable.
+One-Sided – Most older double-sided mattresses were flippable; however, this is less common in recent times which means to combat sagging issues most now, unfortunately, are non-flippable.
 Nowadays because of the way they’re built of different layers it makes it almost impossible to flip.
-For example, a common design may consist of a spring base and a latex foam top layer.
+For example, a typical design may consist of a spring base and a latex foam top layer.
 If flipped, the latex will not be suited as a base and nor will the spring be suited as a top layer.

 Noise Levels – Due to the steel inner structure, after some years you may end up with a squeaky mattress.
-Although it can take a number of years to reach this state, it can be very annoying for you or your partner.
-If you have a double sided mattress there is the option of flipping, however if it’s one sided then you’ll have no choice but to put up with the noise or seek replacement.
+Although it can take some years to reach this state, it can be very annoying for you or your partner.
+If you have a double sided mattress, there is the option of flipping.
+However, if it’s one-sided, then you’ll have no choice but to put up with the noise or seek a replacement.